Meet the faces of A Red Circle!

 * the recipient of several awards from local entities.

-When not working for A Red Circle, Erica is on the Board of Directors for Kids Win Missouri and Propel Kitchens, and on the Community Advisory Board for Refuge and Restoration Nonprofit Organization in Ferguson, Missouri.
+When not working for A Red Circle, Erica is on the Board of Directors for Kids Win Missouri and on the Community Advisory Board for Refuge and Restoration Nonprofit Organization in Ferguson, Missouri.

 Suzanne Whitman, BA – Grants Development Director